ronitd2002/qosf-2024-app/README.md

-# QOSF 2024 fall cohort solutions
+# QOSF 2024 fall cohort selection tasks

 I have tried to solve Task 1 and Task 2.
 Please consider **Task 1** for my official submission.